Yonghong/huxpro.github.io/_posts/2020-11-04-step-counter-related-information.md

 3. 2016 Step Detection Algorithm For Accurate Distance Estimation Using Dynamic Step Length: <a href="https://yonghong.github.io/file/2016-Step-Detection-Algorithm-For-Accurate-Distance-Estimation-Using-Dynamic-Step-Length.pdf">PDF download</a>
 4. 2016 Interrupt-Based Step-Counting to Extend Battery Life in an Activity Monitor: <a href="https://yonghong.github.io/file/2016-Interrupt-Based-Step-Counting-to-Extend-Battery-Life-in-an-Activity-Monitor.pdf">PDF download</a>
 5. 2015 A DECISION TREE BASED PEDOMETER AND ITS IMPLEMENTATION ON THE ANDROID PLATFORM: <a href="../file/2015-A-DECISION-TREE-BASED-PEDOMETER-AND-ITS-IMPLEMENTATION-ON-THE-ANDROID-PLATFORM.pdf">PDF download</a>
+6. 2014 RecoFit: Using a Wearable Sensor to Find, Recognize, and Count Repetitive Exercises： <a href = "https://yonghong.github.io/file/2014-RecoFit_Using-a-Wearable-Sensor-to-Find-Recognize-and-Count-Repetitive-Exercises.pdf">PDF Downlaod</a> or from <a href =https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/p3225-morris.pdf>online</a>.
-6. 2013 Accurate Pedometer for Smartphones: <a href="https://yonghong.github.io/file/2013-Accurate-Pedometer-for-Smartphones.pdf">PDF download</a>
+7. 2013 Accurate Pedometer for Smartphones: <a href="https://yonghong.github.io/file/2013-Accurate-Pedometer-for-Smartphones.pdf">PDF download</a>
-7. 2013 A Gyroscope based Accurate Pedometer Algorithm: <a href="https://yonghong.github.io/file/2013-A-Gyroscope-based-Accurate-Pedometer-Algorithm.pdf">English Version</a>, <a href="../file/2013-A-Gyroscope-Based-Accurate-Pedometer-Algorithm-Chinese-Version.pdf">Chinese Version</a>, <a href="https://yonghong.github.io/file/2013-A-Gyroscope-based-Accurate-Pedometer-Algorithm_MATLAB_File.pdf">Matlab Code</a>
+8. 2013 A Gyroscope based Accurate Pedometer Algorithm: <a href="https://yonghong.github.io/file/2013-A-Gyroscope-based-Accurate-Pedometer-Algorithm.pdf">English Version</a>, <a href="../file/2013-A-Gyroscope-Based-Accurate-Pedometer-Algorithm-Chinese-Version.pdf">Chinese Version</a>, <a href="https://yonghong.github.io/file/2013-A-Gyroscope-based-Accurate-Pedometer-Algorithm_MATLAB_File.pdf">Matlab Code</a>
+9. Towards the run and walk activity classification through step detection - An android application：<a href="https://yonghong.github.io/file/2012-Towards_the_run_and_walk_activity_classi.pdf">PDF download</a>
-8. 2010 利用3轴数字加速度计实现功能全面的计步器设计: <a href="https://yonghong.github.io/file/2010-利用3轴数字加速度计实现功能全面的计步器设计.pdf">PDF download</a>
+9. 2010 利用3轴数字加速度计实现功能全面的计步器设计: <a href="https://yonghong.github.io/file/2010-利用3轴数字加速度计实现功能全面的计步器设计.pdf">PDF download</a>
-9. 2010 Full-Featured Pedometer Design Realized with 3-Axis Digital Accelerometer: <a href="https://yonghong.github.io/file/2010-Full-Featured-Pedometer-Design-Realized-with-3-Axis-Digital-Accelerometer.pdf">PDF download</a>
+10. 2010 Full-Featured Pedometer Design Realized with 3-Axis Digital Accelerometer: <a href="https://yonghong.github.io/file/2010-Full-Featured-Pedometer-Design-Realized-with-3-Axis-Digital-Accelerometer.pdf">PDF download</a>
-10. 2003 Comparison of Pedometer and Accelerometer Accuracy under Controlled Conditions: <a href = "https://yonghong.github.io/file/2003-Comparison-of-Pedometer-and-Accelerometer-Accuracy-under-Controlled-Conditions.pdf">PDF download</a>
+11. 2003 Comparison of Pedometer and Accelerometer Accuracy under Controlled Conditions: <a href = "https://yonghong.github.io/file/2003-Comparison-of-Pedometer-and-Accelerometer-Accuracy-under-Controlled-Conditions.pdf">PDF download</a>

+<h1>Discuss</h1>
+A Smartphone pedometer algorithm based on accelerometer is discussed by Oner et al. <a href="https://yonghong.github.io/file/2012-Towards_the_run_and_walk_activity_classi.pdf">[Towards the run and walk activity classification through step detection - An android application]</a> and their algorithm demonstrated sufficient accuracies at walking speeds higher than 90 beats per second (bps), but its performance degrades as speeds fall below 90bps.
+Their algorithm has over counted steps and the error was approximately 20% at 80 bps, 60% at 70 bps and 90% at 60 bps.

 &emsp;&emsp;
 <br/>